Lawsuit: Harvard 'shamelessly' profits from photos of slaves

 A researcher at a Harvard museum rediscovered the photos in storage in 1976.
 But Lanier's case argues Agassiz never legally owned the photos because he didn't have his subjects' consent, and that he didn't have the right to pass them to Harvard.
 Instead, the suit says, Lanier is the rightful owner as Renty's next of kin.

-The suit also argues that Harvard's continued possession of the images violates the 13th Amendment, which abolished slavery in the United States.
+The suit also argues that Harvard's continued possession of the images violates the 13th Amendment, which abolished slavery.

-"These photographs make it clear that Harvard benefited from slavery then and continues to benefit now," civil rights attorney Benjamin Crump, one of Lanier's lawyers, said in a statement.
-"By my calculation, Renty is 169 years a slave.
-When will Harvard finally set him free?"
+"Renty is 169 years a slave by our calculation," civil rights attorney Benjamin Crump, one of Lanier's lawyers, said in an interview.
+"How long will it be before Harvard finally frees Renty?"

 Lanier says she grew up hearing stories about Renty passed down from her mother.
 While enslaved in Columbia, South Carolina, the suit says, Renty taught himself to read and later held secret Bible readings on the plantation.
 He is described as "small in stature but towering in the minds of those who knew him."